Shankaranarayana

-Shankaranarayana is a village in Kundapura taluk of Udupi district in the state of Karnataka in India.It is situated in midst of coconut and arecanut plantations along with forests adjoining western ghats.
+Shankaranarayana is a village in Kundapura taluk of Udupi district in the state of Karnataka in India famous for the Shankaranarayana Temple, a pilgrimage site and one of the seven Muktikshetras (Places of Liberation) of coastal Karnataka.
+It is situated in midst of coconut and arecanut plantations along with forests adjoining western ghats.
 Earlier this village was called as Golikatte.